Raspberry Pi 4 boot EEPROM

 If you wish to control when the updates are applied you can disable the systemd service from running automatically and run

-# Prevent the service from running, this can be run before the # package is installed to prevent it ever running automatically. sudo systemctl mask rpi-eeprom-update # Enable it again sudo systemctl unmask rpi-eeprom-update
+# Disable sudo systemctl mask rpi-eeprom-update # Enable it again sudo systemctl unmask rpi-eeprom-update

 FREEZE_VERSION option in the EEPROM config file may be used to indicate that the EEPROM should not be updated on this board.